-Students who submit transcripts from other colleges and universities must request them to be evaluated by submitting an Inclusion of External Coursework form to the Admissions and Records Office.
+Students who submit transcripts from other colleges and universities must request them to be evaluated by submitting a Transcript Evaluation Request form to the Admissions and Records Office.
 In most cases, units accepted from other institutions will not be posted on College of the Canyons academic transcripts until students have completed 12 units in residence.
 The most notable exceptions are for students requesting financial aid, military benefits, and completion of at least one unit for IGETC certification on the students' final transcripts.
 For further information, contact the Admissions and Records Office.